scleradb/scleradb.github.io/docsrc/sclerasql/visualization.md

 - Start a web browser and open the URL http://localhost:7070

 Running a ScleraViz query (described in the rest of this document) on the Sclera Command Line will display the visualization in the browser.
+In addition, to display the contents of a query as a table in the browser, you can say:

+        > display <query>;

+For example, the following displays the result as a two column, single row table in the browser:

+        > display select 'Hello' as greeting1, 'World' as greeting2;

+Leaving the keyword `display` out displays the result in the command line shell, as usual.

 When done, you can close the display web server by saying:

         > display stop;